zaiisao/Documentation/en/Interactive Broadcast/videoProfile_ios.md

 ## Considerations
 - If you do not need to set the video profile after joining the channel, you can call the `setVideoEncoderConfiguration` method before the `enableVideo` method to reduce the render time of the first video frame.
 - The Agora SDK may adjust the parameters under poor network conditions.
 -  A live broadcast channel generally requires a higher bitrate for better video quality.
-Therefore, Agora recommends setting the bitrate in the live broadcast mode to twice of that in the communication mode.
+Therefore, Agora recommends setting the bitrate in the live broadcast profile to twice of that in the communication profile.
 See [Set the bitrate](https://docs.agora.io/en/Interactive%20Broadcast/API%20Reference/oc/Classes/AgoraVideoEncoderConfiguration.html#//api/name/bitrate).
 - For better video quality during a live broadcast, a stable network connection is recommended.
 - Setting parameters in the `setVideoEncoderConfiguration` method may affect your bill.
 For more information, see [Pricing and Billing](../../en/Agora%20Platform/billing_faq.md).